flexu/Documentation/FAQ.md

 FLEXU is designed to act as a trusted, stable and non-volatile token that can be used by any instiution or any community that is seeking a currency which can be used for practical purporses.
 There will be a number of features that will address design gaps on the Ethereum network.
 This includes usage as:

-1. Purchase of goods and services - the most practical usage of FLEXU, where we will partner with payment providers;
+1. _Purchase of goods and services_ - the most practical usage of FLEXU, where we will partner with payment providers;
-2. Exchange - exchange FLEXU for either ETH or fiat currencies;
+2. _Exchange_ - exchange FLEXU for either ETH or fiat currencies;
-3. Bulk Payments - a service to provide bulk payments of FLEXU tokens to multiple account holders;
+3. _Bulk Payments_ - a service to provide bulk payments of FLEXU tokens to multiple account holders;
-4. Transfers - a service to allow FLEXU holders to transfer tokens between FLEXU holders;
+4. _Transfers_ - a service to allow FLEXU holders to transfer tokens between FLEXU holders;
-5. Recurring Payments - a service to allow for users to setup recurring payments and other account holders.
+5. _Recurring Payments_ - a service to allow for users to setup recurring payments and other account holders.
 Recurring payments is a unique feature envisaged to allow for usages such as bill payments or standing orders.
 The owner would authorize the receiver of FLEXU to take an agreed amount on a periodic time basis e.g. monthly rent;
-6. Increasing store of asset value.
+6. _Increasing store of asset value_ as the asset increases in monetary value this adds further security and trust.

 ## WHO OWNS AND GOVERNS FLEXU? ##